 When hiring new employees, are you aware of ALL the skills they have or just a fraction of them?

 The truth is, most employers associate their employees with the skills listed in the job description they hired them for.
 Without a doubt, tracking the skills of employees poses serious problems, even to small organizations.
-There is, however, a straightforward way to keep track of employee skills and how they progress.
+There is, however, a straightforward way to track employee skills and how they progress.
 It’s called competency mapping.

 The awareness of what your employees can or cannot do that comes from competency mapping can be leveraged to achieve multiple goals.
 In this article, we’re taking a close look at what competency mapping is, how it can benefit the employees and employers, and how to get started.